 The Labs at DC Public Library

-You can sign up for orientations for the Fab Lab and Studio Lab online.
+You can sign up for orientations and classes for the Fab Lab and Studio Lab online.

 The technology in the Digital Commons, Fab Lab and Studio Lab are made possible in part by the Institute or Museum and Library Services.

 Click to see a list of upcoming events at the Labs at DC Public Library.

 In exchange for free co-working space in the Dream Lab, each individual or organization member is required to provide a minimum of one (1) hour of public programming per month related to information technologies and/or digital literacy.